abdullahzen/game-programming-docs/docs/labs/submission_guide.md

 # Submission Guide

+> Make sure the `.gitignore` file is located in the root of the Unity project.
+(Same parent folder that contains the `Assets` folder)

 1. Create a single Github Repo for all future labs. (**Please make sure the repository is private**)
 1. Perform the following steps to create a folder for the lab and set up the `.gitignore`:
 ```bash